“Spring was moving in the air above

 A pilgrim soul recognizes the subtlest of ingredients as contributing to the grander journey.
 My hard-won earned time off is attributed in weekly increments of 2.8 hours, corresponding with my full-time employment.
 Indeed, calculation is part of the preparation for a pilgrimage.
 Also swept up in the planning are tasks such as paying bills, maintenance on my car, and gradually tossing provisions into a tote bag at the base of my desk at home.
 As the travel draws closer, each accomplished project, each lecture, each household chore joins with my pilgrim path.
 The early months of this year merged into a challenging obstacle course, yet I was able to fulfill all my commitments in time.
 During the two weeks prior to setting forth, I had been an organizer in two large community events, in two different Maine cities, and served a community dinner in between.
 Even my writing projects had to be postponed.
 Some holy adrenaline was followed by catharsis, all of which pointed me south and west to my chosen place of retreat.

 During the winter, while thinking about a spring retreat, I thought of where I might find a lot of unstructured quiet.
 And fresh air.
 I wanted unimpaired aromas of the season.
 As usual, it needed to be a place conducive to spiritual renewal.
 With these things in mind, I thought of the Berkshires.
 The mountainous region of western Massachusetts- before tourist season- can be healthfully peaceful.
 Stockbridge has a pilgrimage destination, the National Shrine of the Divine Mercy.
-I had not been there in four years, and my last extended retreat in that area was twelve years ago.
+I had not been there in four years, and my first extended retreat in that area was twelve years ago.

 Gathering these physical and spiritual threads is the act of pilgrimage.
 This is to say an intentional sojourn for the purpose of maturity and comprehension of the sacred.
 Indeed, I remain ever in agreement with the anonymous author of The Cloud of Unknowing, who affirmed that our advancement toward holiness is measured not my mileage, but by desire.
 “Love and desire constitute the life of the spirit,” he wrote.
 It is such profound and propelling motivation that brings souls to reach forth to holy sites and reminders of creation.
 Seeking and finding recurs many times.
 Continual searching indicates continual discovery.
 It is the deepening of a lifetime of faith.